aptech/docs/docs/CR-datestring.rst

 ----------------
 .. function:: datestring(d)

-    :param d: like the date function returns.
-If this is 0, the date function will be called for the current system date.
+    :param d: like the :func:`date` function returns.
+If this is 0, the :func:`date` function will be called for the current system date.
     :type d: 4x1 vector

-    :returns: str (*TODO*), 10 character string containing current date in the form: mm/dd/yyyy
+    :returns: str (*string*), 10 character string containing current date in the form: ``mm/dd/yyyy``

 Examples
 ----------------